HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 * Clang's **libc++**

-  Some minor features are missing as of libc++-18, such as parallel standard algorithms and iterator validation (the latter is [partially implemented](https://libcxx.llvm.org/Hardening.html#hardened-containers-status), and the address sanitizer partially makes up for it).
+  Some minor features are missing as of libc++-23, such as some parallel standard algorithms, and [iterator validation](https://libcxx.llvm.org/Hardening.html#hardened-containers-status for some containers (the address sanitizer partially makes up for the latter).

   They seem to have made some clever design choices, such as a very memory-efficient SSO for `std::string`s.